-Crispy roasted potatoes and sautéed veggies are combined with creamy pesto goat cheese in these savory breakfast bowls!
+Crispy roasted potatoes and sautéed veggies are combined with creamy pesto goat cheese in these savory vegetarian breakfast bowls!
 This recipe is really easy to customize and great for meal prep.

 Ingredient notes